Faces of Africa: An Epic Journey

 - Two plunge pools

-- 14 enormous rooms (including 2 family rooms) split into 2 seperate camps of 7 each.
+- 14 spacious rooms (including two family rooms) split into two seperate camps of seven each.

 - Private plunge pools